EconomyLens.com

 The maker of Asahi Super Dry, one of Japan's most popular beers, said on September 29 that it was hit by a ransomware attack. ©AFP

-Tokyo (AFP) – Japanese beer giant Asahi said Thursday it had not received any specific demand from the hackers behind a “sophisticated and cunning” cyberattack that is about to enter its third month.
-“We have not been in touch with the attacker,” CEO Atsushi Katsuki told a news conference as the company again delayed the release of financial results.
-“Even if we had a ransom demand, we would not have paid it,” he said.
+Tokyo (AFP) – Japanese beer giant Asahi said on Thursday it had not received any specific demand from the hackers behind a “sophisticated and cunning” cyberattack that could have leaked the data of around two million people.

 Related

 “Japan has always been a little bit complacent in terms of cybersecurity,” said Renata Naurzalieva, director of Japan operations at business development consultancy Intralink.
 High-profile cases are “a terrible thing” but “I do hope that it opens the eyes for the wider sector that — guys, you need to up your game,” she told AFP.
-“A lot of Japanese companies…when they think about investment in cyber security, they still try to justify the return on investment,” Naurzalieva added.
-But “it’s not the return on investment that you’re looking for; it’s, ‘can it protect my assets, can it protect my network data?'”
+“A lot of Japanese companies…when they think about investment in cybersecurity, they still try to justify the return on investment,” Naurzalieva said.
+But “it’s not the return on investment that you’re looking for, it’s, ‘can it protect my assets, can it protect my network data’.”

 © 2024 AFP